- Search The Registry

-*On this date in 2011, a white-American supremacist gang member was executed for the infamous dragging death slaying of a Black man in 1998.
+*On this date in 2011, a white-American supremacist gang member was executed for a Black man's infamous dragging death slaying in 1998.

 James Byrd Jr., 49, was chained to the back of a pickup truck and pulled whip-like to his death along a bumpy asphalt road in one of the most grisly hate crime murders in recent Texas history.

 Lawrence Russell Brewer, 44, was asked if he had any final words, to which he replied: "No. I have no final statement."
 A single tear hung on the edge of his right eye.
 He was pronounced dead at 6:21 p.m., 10 minutes after the lethal drugs began flowing into his arms, both covered with intricate black tattoos.